kieemi/environment-database-app/README.md

 ## How it will work ##

-At this stage I'm aiming to create CRUD web app and REST API to manage nonspatial, standarized part of data in PostGIS database to create table views and reports from it.
+I'm aiming to create CRUD web app and REST API to manage nonspatial, standarized part of data in PostGIS database to create table views and reports from it.
+In future, maybe add some spacial data editing tools.